Goal Misgeneralization in Deep Reinforcement Learning: Experiments

-We hypothesize that in CoinRun, the policy that always navigates to the end of the level is preferred because it is simple in terms of its action space: simply move as far right as possible.
-The same is true for the Maze experiment in Section~\ref{subsec:mazeI}, where the agent has learned to navigate to the top right corner.
-In both experiments, the objective robustness failure arises because a visual feature (coin / cheese) and a positional feature (right / top right) come apart at test time, and the inductive biases of the model favor the latter.
-However, objective robustness failures can also arise due to other kinds of distributional shift.
-To illustrate this, we present a simple setting in which there is no \emph{positional} feature that favors one objective over the other; instead, the agent is forced to choose between two ambiguous visual cues.
+\paragraph{Variant 2.} In the experiments so far, goal misgeneralization arises due to an ambiguity between a visual feature (coin / cheese) and a positional feature (right / top right) which come apart at test time.
+To illustrate a different kind of distributional shift, we present a simple setting in which there is no \emph{positional} feature that favors one objective over the other; instead, the agent is forced to choose between two ambiguous visual cues.

-We train an RL agent on a version of the Procgen Maze environment where the reward is a randomly placed \emph{yellow gem}.
-At test time, we deploy it on a modified environment featuring two randomly placed objects: a yellow \emph{star} and a \emph{red} gem; the agent is forced to choose between consistency in shape or in color (Figure~\ref{fig:maze}).
-Except for occasionally getting stuck in a corner, the agent always successfully pursues the yellow star, thus generalizing in favor of color rather than shape consistency.
+We train an RL agent on a version of the Procgen Maze environment where the reward is a randomly placed \emph{yellow diagonal line} (Figure~\ref{fig:maze}c).
+At test time, we deploy it on a modified environment featuring two randomly placed objects: a yellow \emph{gem} and a \emph{red} diagonal line; the agent is forced to choose between consistency in shape or in color (Figure~\ref{fig:maze}d).
+Except for occasionally getting stuck in a corner, the agent usually pursues the yellow gem, thus generalizing in favor of color rather than shape consistency (89\% of the time, excluding occasions where it must pass through the red line to get to the yellow gem, $n=102$).
+As in previous examples, training with the correct reward function is not enough to guarantee correct goal generalization here; rather, another approach such as increasing environment diversity or using a different inductive bias may be necessary to specify the intended OOD behavior.